 Right now I am starting my PhD in Pharmaceutical Sciences in the subfield of immunology.
 My studies will focus on the immunological mechanisms of vaccines.
 So, my plan for the next four years is to carry out a doctorate and take advantage of all the associated opportunities.

-However, after taking part in this scholarship, I have defined both my personal and career goals and learned that if you are comfortable, you are not growing.
+However, after taking part in this course, I have defined both my personal and career goals and learned that if you are comfortable, you are not growing.
 In this regard, it showed me that studying or working abroad is an opportunity to seize, since I can learn and bring knowledge to my own country, so during my PhD, I will have the opportunity to spend almost two years in another country and now I feel more confident in taking this step.

 Aimed at helping you improve your language skills to grow personally and professionally, Banco Santander is launching another English course, but this time in collaboration with the British Council.

-In this sense, with the goal of enhancing English language skills and thus facilitating access to opportunities on the international market, Banco Santander, via Santander Universities and together with British Council, is launching 5000 Becas Santander Language | Online English Courses 2023 - British Council - 3rd Call.
+In this sense, with the goal of enhancing English language skills and thus facilitating access to opportunities on the international market, Banco Santander, via Santander Universities and together with British Council, is launching 8,000 seats on the Santander Course | English Online 2024 - British Council

-You will have access to a 100% online tutored English course on which, at your own pace and over 16 weeks, you will improve your English language skills to efficiently communicate in different business scenarios such as meetings and presentations, networking with other professionals from different fields or applying for jobs and preparing interviews.
-Additionally, you will develop your grammar and acquire specialised vocabulary tailored to the workplace.
+You will have access to a 100% online English course on which, at your own pace and through lessons, interactive activities and seminars, you will improve your English language skills to efficiently communicate in different professional scenarios.
+Additionally, you will be prepared to tackle new job challenges.

 Sónia Guerra, pharmacist currently doing a PhD as part of a partnership between the University of Porto and Université Paris-Saclay.